 We were happy to have Wendy from Revolve Recycle to give a speech, talking about clothes recycling and how swapping clothes can work in our daily life.

 After talking and fruitful discussions, it was exciting to have a look at our small clothes swap shop during a short break.
 To estimate our carbon savings, we measured the weight of each item of clothing when giving it away to people for free.

 In the end, we gave some tips for caring for clothes properly.

 We also showed some examples of clothes upcycling.
-You can even turn your old useless T-shirt into a light and convenient shopping bag.
+You can even turn your old T-shirt into a light and convenient shopping bag.